hosseinishr/LendingClubCaseStudy/README.md

 The objective is to identify the groups of customers who are most likely to default, and advise this to the business.

+## Data Understanding
+- The dataset of the Lending Club was imported.
+- The columns with more than 50% of NaN (null) values were removed, and hence the number of columns dropped to 54 from 111.
+- The following columns were also removed:
+    - Customer behaviour: since these are used at the time of revieweing the loan application and before approving the application.
+However, now that all the applications of the customers are approved, these columns are irrelevant to this study
+    - the geographic location of the applicant
+    - columns that have: (i) only one unique value; (ii) IDs; (iii) only 0 or NaN; (iv) ‘sub_grade’, due to no need for further granularity; (v) URL, description, loan title and employment title since these have no impact on the loan_status.
+- The rows that have ‘Current’ value in loan_status column were removed from the dataframe, since it is unknown whether they will be charged off (default) or not.

 ## General Information